How To Hang An Interior Door

 If the framing on the rough opening seems to be twisted one way or the other, position your shims so the jamb stays perpendicular to the wall.
 Once the shims are in place, make sure the jambs are still flush with the drywall (if your walls are plumb).

 Recheck the gap between the slab and the jambs.
 Recheck the gap between the door slab and the door stop.
-If this gap is more than 3/8 in., it’s best to split this adjustment between the hinge-side and the latch-side jambs; adjust the jamb so it’s only halfway corrected.
-And finally, nail the shims into place using three 2-in., 15-gauge nails.
+If this gap is more than 3/8 of an inch, it’s best to split this adjustment between the hinge-side and the latch-side jambs; adjust the jamb so it’s only halfway corrected.
+And finally, nail the shims into place using 3 2-inch, 15-gauge nails.

 Install longer screws in each hinge